COST-VOLUME-PROFIT ANALYSIS

 • CVP analysis assumes a single product or service and may not adequately account for the complexities of managing diverse product lines, each with its own cost structure and contribution to overall profitability.

-See also COST ACCOUNTING
+See also COST CENTRE AND COST UNIT

 Despite its limitations, CVP analysis is a valuable tool for businesses to understand the relationship between costs, volume, and profitability, enabling better decision-making and performance evaluation.